 There are also themed cruises based around Star Wars or Marvel, which will appeal to those who can’t tolerate too many Disney Princesses.

-Typical price: £4937 for a family of four sharing a cabin with an oceanview and cruising from the UK (Dover) to New York in September 2023.
-Prices for 2024 weren't available at the time of writing.
+Typical price: £4651 for a family of four sharing a cabin with an ocean view and cruising from Southampton on a seven night Western Europe Cruise in September 2025.
+That's the equivalent of £166 per person, per night.

-Princess Cruises hasn’t won as many family-friendly awards, but it’s been shortlisted a few times and overall reviews are very positive (4/5 from customers on average)
+Princess Cruises hasn’t won as many family-friendly awards, but it’s been shortlisted a few times and overall reviews are very positive (80% from customers on average).

 They’re also one of the only cruiselines I’ve found which has thought of what they can offer 18-20 year olds (presumably others assume that an 18 year old would enjoy following their parents around).